 Other physiotherapy modalities and techniques can be used to control pain and inflammation.

-Patient Education & Technique Correction
+- Patient Education & Technique Correction

-Improve joint range of motion & flexibility
+- Improve joint range of motion & flexibility

 Once pain reduces considerably, the physiotherapist will assess muscle and joint flexibility and work on the deficits present.

-Improve Joint Stability & Strength
+- Improve Joint Stability & Strength

-As most of the time joint instability is a major cause of bicipital tendinopathy, the physiotherapist needs to design a customized exercise protocol to address the instability issue.
+As most of the time, joint instability is a major cause of bicipital tendinopathy, the physiotherapist needs to design a customized exercise protocol to address the instability issue.

-Improve Neck & Thoracic Posture & Mobility
+- Improve Neck & Thoracic Posture & Mobility

-At times the neck and upper back posture and hypomobility can be the contributing factors for the abnormal positioning and movement pattern of shoulder blade and shoulder joint.
-So these areas also need to be addressed to correct shoulder issue.
+At times the neck and upper back posture and hypomobility can be the contributing factors for the abnormal positioning and movement pattern of the shoulder blade and shoulder joint.
+So these areas also need to be addressed to correct shoulder issues.
 An experienced physiotherapist will be able to diagnose the problem correctly and treat them effectively.

-Restore Normal Function: Speed, Load, Power & Proprioception
+- Restore Normal Function: Speed, Load, Power & Proprioception

-The condition can be successfully rehabilitated with a well guided exercise regime.
+The condition can be successfully rehabilitated with a well-guided exercise regime.
 The inflammatory versions i.e. tendonitis and tenosynovitis will respond quicker than the degenerative form i.e. tendinosis, where cell death within the tendon has set in.
-It is important to rehabilitate these tendon injuries, since they are the most likely to rupture in the future.
+It is important to rehabilitate these tendon injuries since they are the most likely to rupture in the future.
 Concurrent injuries may also be present with biceps tendinopathy like rotator cuff tendonitis which needs to be addressed as well.